 - A few large conglomerates dominate our economy.

-- Black people, especially women are excluded from these important areas
+- Black people, especially women are excluded from these important areas of economic control.

 - Our manufacturing industries are under-developed.

 - There are weak links between small business and large business.

 - The economy is undemocratic and many people are excluded from participation and left to poverty.

 - Most women are in the lowest paying industries or doing work that is not recognised eg. in domestic labour and subsistence farming.